picimako/intellij-inspections/article/28-Context-dependent-filters/28-Context-dependent-filters.md

 }
 ```

-For instance you can create an inspection validating fields with a certain annotation applied to them, and there can be any number of such fields.
+For instance, you can create an inspection validating fields with a certain annotation applied to them, and there can be any number of such fields.

 What you can do is add a Count filter to the `$Field$` variable setting it to *1-Unlimited*.
 Now it would be straightforward to add a Count filter for `$FieldType$` as well,
 however you can't.
-My strong guess is that IntelliJ is clever and it knows that a field declaration cannot be done without having a field type, thus it prevents us from
+IntelliJ is clever, and it knows that a field declaration cannot be done without having a field type, thus it prevents us from
 setting values for `$FieldType$` and `$Field$` that would interfere with each other.

-Considering all this the filter values *1-Unlimited* will be applied to both variable together.
+Considering all of this, the filter values *1-Unlimited* will be applied to both variables together.

 ### Fallback to default values
 Consider the same template as in the last section, we'll look into the `$Init$` variable.